HCL-TECH-SOFTWARE/connections-automation/documentation/VARIABLES.md

 opensearch_watermark_high | *none* | Controls the high watermark for disk usage for opensearch.
 Make sure that the opensearch_watermark_flood_stage is more than or equal to opensearch_watermark_high opensearch_watermark_low | *none* | Controls the low watermark for disk usage for opensearch.
 Make sure that the opensearch_watermark_high is more than or equal to opensearch_watermark_low opensearch_auto_expand_replicas | *none* | Whether the OpenSearch cluster should automatically add replica shards based on the number of data nodes.
 Specify a lower bound and upper limit (for example, 0–9) or all for the upper limit.
 For example, if you have 5 data nodes and set index.auto_expand_replicas to 0–3, then the cluster does not automatically add another replica shard.
+However, if you set this value to 0-all and add 2 more nodes for a total of 7, the cluster will expand to now have 6 replica shards elasticsearch_auto_expand_replicas | *none* | Whether the ElasticSearch cluster should automatically add replica shards based on the number of data nodes.
+Specify a lower bound and upper limit (for example, 0–9) or all for the upper limit.
+For example, if you have 5 data nodes and set index.auto_expand_replicas to 0–3, then the cluster does not automatically add another replica shard.
 However, if you set this value to 0-all and add 2 more nodes for a total of 7, the cluster will expand to now have 6 replica shards

 ### NFS Variables
 Name | Default | Description